opensource4you/astraea/README.md

   The duration formats accepted are (a number) + (a time unit).
   The time units can be "days", "day", "h", "m", "s", "ms", "us", "ns". e.g. "--run.until 1m" or "--run.until 89242records" Default: 1000records
+9. --key.size: size of the key of each record. null if the size is set to zero.
+Default: 4Byte
-9. --record.size: the (bound of) record size in byte.
+10. --record.size: the (bound of) record value size. null if the size is set to zero.
 Default: 1 KiB
-10. --prop.file: the path to property file.
+11. --prop.file: the path to property file.
-11. --partitioner: the partitioner to use in producers.
+12. --partitioner: the partitioner to use in producers.
-12. --configs: the configurations pass to partitioner.
+13. --configs: the configurations pass to partitioner.
   The configuration format is "\<key1\>=\<value1\>[,\<key2\>=\<value2\>]*". eg. "--configs broker.1001.jmx.port=14338,org.astraea.cost.ThroughputCost=1"
-13. --throughput: the produce rate for all producers. e.g. "--throughput 2MiB".
+14. --throughput: the produce rate for all producers. e.g. "--throughput 2MiB".
 Default: 500 GiB (per second)
-14. --key.distribution: name of the distribution on key.
+15. --key.distribution: name of the distribution on key.
 Available distribution names: "uniform", "zipfian", "latest", "fixed".
 Default: (No key)
-15. --size.distribution: name of the distribution on value size.
+16. --size.distribution: name of the distribution on value size.
 Available distribution names: "uniform", "zipfian", "latest", "fixed".
 Default: "uniform"
-16. --specify.broker: list of broker IDs to produce records to.
+17. --specify.broker: list of broker IDs to produce records to.
 Default: (Do Not Specify)
-17. --report.path: A path to place the report file.
+18. --report.path: A path to place the report file.
 Default: (no report)
-18. --report.format: Select output file format.
+19. --report.format: Select output file format.
 Available format: "csv", "json".
 Default: "csv"
-19. --transaction.size: number of records in each transaction.
+20. --transaction.size: number of records in each transaction.
 Default: 1
-20. --no.key: A flag to make all records produced without key.
-Default: (Not set)

 ---